Table of Contents

 Cervelo, Factor, Ridley, Canyon, Cannondale, OPEN, Argon 18, Giant

 - Make sure any Di2 wires, front mech cables and brake cables will not impinge on the installation of the Hambini Bottom Bracket.
 You should be able to see straight through the hole.
+YOU MUST MEASURE THE BOTTOM BRACKET HOLE, IF IT IS UNDERSIZED, you will have poor performance and potentially cause damage to your frame.
+Fixing Undersized bottom brackets is detailed here

 - Prepare the frame by making sure all old adhesive has been removed and the surfaces are clean.
 Spray with cleaner and give it a thorough wiping.